NadigerAmit/IPCWithBinderWithoutPhysicalAIDL-InApp/README.md

 ### Context Manager (a.k.a. servicemanager)
 A special Binder Object with a known handle (registered as handle 0) that is used as a registry/lookup service for other Binder Objects (name → handle mapping)
 Binder Communication a

+### meaning of in,outtags in AIDL file

+#### - in:
+    The default mode; the client passes the parameters to the server for use.
+#### - out:
+    The client passes a parameter to the server, which serves as a container, discards all the attribute values, fills in the content, and then returns it to the client for further processing.
+#### -
+    inout: The client passes the parameters to the server, and the server can use the values of the parameters.
+At the same time, the client can modify the parameters.
+If it is a collection array, it can modify its internal sub-objects.